Welcome to Samepage

 A short demonstration of Samepage is a great way for getting new users up and running quickly.
 Be sure to go over basic features such as:

 - The Main Navigation Menu – Everything you need to do in Samepage starts right here.
-The main nav is the control center to access your Teamwork folders and documents, calendar, tasks, and chat conversations.
+The main nav is the control center to access your Workspace folders and documents, calendar, tasks, and chat conversations.
 The main nav is also where you’ll see notifications of unread messages, @mentions, and new tasks that have been assigned to you.

 - Pages – or documents, if you will, are the main content of folders.
 Page, Task board, Sheet, Mindmap, Calendar and Chat help you to stay on top of your projects.
 Every change is saved the moment you make it and so you can collaborate in real-time from anywhere.
 Use pages to take meeting notes, plan projects, share information, and more.